gmu-msl/pkijs_outlook_addin_example/README.md

 ## Discussion

-If you have any ideas about what could be causing the difference in behavior and/or any potential fixes, please feel free to open an issue for discussion.
+If you have any ideas about what could be causing the difference in behavior and/or any potential fixes, please feel free to open an issue or discussion for discussion.

 Stack Overflow post: https://stackoverflow.com/questions/68060225/encryption-decryption-functions-working-differently-within-outlook-add-in-versus